LarryHsiao/scripts/readme.md

-Android Development scripts
+scripts
 ---

-Here are some of utility script for Android development environment which I often use.
+Some of scripts I'm using for development.